JorgeTerence/coordinate/README.md

 ## TODO

-- [ ] Preview to formats like PDF, docx, xlsx
+- [ ] Support for PDFs, audio, binaries and Office files - odt, xls, docx etc
-- [ ] Handle executables, encoded files and protected directories
+- [ ] Handle executable encoded or protected files
-- [ ] Packaging for various systems
+- [ ] Packaging for various platforms
+- [ ] Single file sharing
+- [ ] Use random strings for internal URIs
 - [ ] Context menu action for Windows' File Explorer

+I swear I'll rewrite all this in Rust one day...